cloudera-cemea/CML_vHoL/README.md

 ![mlops2](images/mlops2.png)

 - Similarly, you can plot processing time as shown in the third diagram.
 This represents the time duration required to process a particular request.
-As an example, this information could be used to trigger the deployment of more resources to support this model endpoint when a particular threshold is passed. -  You can deploy more resources manually via the UI, or programmatically and in an automated CI/CD pipeline with CML APIv2 and CML Jobs.
+As an example, this information could be used to trigger the deployment of more resources to support this model endpoint when a particular threshold is passed. -  You can deploy more resources manually via the UI, or programmatically and in an automated CI/CD pipeline with Cloudera AI APIv2 and Cloudera AI Jobs.

 ![mlops3](images/mlops3.png)

 - You can also monitor the model’s accuracy over time.
 For example, the below diagram shows a line plot of prediction accuracy sorted over time.
 As you can see, the trend is negative and the model is making increasingly less accurate predictions.
-- Just like with processing time and other metrics, CML allows you to implement ML Ops pipelines that automate actions related to model management.
-For example, you could use a combination of CML Jobs and CML APIv2 to trigger the retraining and redeployment of a model when its accuracy reaches a particular threshold over a particular time period.
+- Just like with processing time and other metrics, Cloudera AI allows you to implement ML Ops pipelines that automate actions related to model management.
+For example, you could use a combination of Cloudera AI Jobs and Cloudera AI APIv2 to trigger the retraining and redeployment of a model when its accuracy reaches a particular threshold over a particular time period.
 - As always this is a relatively basic example.
-CML is an open platform for hands-on developers which gives users the freedom to implement more complex ML Ops pipelines.
+Cloudera AI is an open platform for hands-on developers which gives users the freedom to implement more complex ML Ops pipelines.

 ![mlops4](images/mlops4.png)

 - Ground truth metrics can be collected with the cdsw.track_delayed_metrics method.
 This allows you to compare your predictions with the actual event after the prediction was output.
 In turn, this allows you to calculate the model accuracy and create visualizations such as the one above.
 - For an example of the cdsw.track_delayed_metrics method open the “7a_ml_ops_simulation.py” script and review lines 249 - 269.
 Keep in mind that this is just a simulation.
 - In a real world scenario the requests would be coming from an external system or be logged in a SQL or NoSQL database.
-In turn, the script above would be used to set  ground truth values in batch via a CML Job or in real time with a CML Model endpoint.
+In turn, the script above would be used to set  ground truth values in batch via a Cloudera AI Job or in real time with a Cloudera AI Model endpoint.